enspiral/playhouse/README.md

 Playhouse is not yet at version 1.0.

-It is being used for it's first production apps now, but it's interface may change rapidly and at any point, so doing so it not advised unless you are actively involved in Playhouse development.
+It is being used for its first production apps now, but its interface may change rapidly and at any point, so doing so is not advised unless you are actively involved in Playhouse development.

 ##Installation